 There is free wifi in the Main building, just look for the ‘Virgin’ network.
 The first time you access the network with a new device you will be asked to register (don’t worry, we won’t send you promotional emails unless you want us to) for 30mins of free wifi access.
 This time-period can be renewed without needing to re-register.

 You can visit our Directions and Map page to see floorplans of the building before you visit.

 We would like to make our visitors aware that CCTV is in operation at IMMA at all times.
 Any enquiries regarding this should be sent to the Data Controller, IMMA, Military Road, D08 FW31.
 You can also read our Data Protection policy.

 When you visit IMMA there are lots of ways you can find out more about the artists we exhibit or the artworks on display.

 When you are here in the galleries the easiest and best way to find out more is to speak to any member of our Visitor Engagement Team, who are easily identifiable through their blue lanyards.
 Visitor engagement facilitators are not only knowledgeable about the particular exhibition you are visiting, but also about contemporary art in general, and are really happy to answer any questions you might have, big or small.
 There are no stupid questions!

-Following the current HSE guidelines we are not offering guided tours for the time being.
 For information regarding tours please contact Chris Jones: [email protected]

 Another great resource for reading about our artists, exhibitions, collection and artworks is this website itself.
 You can read original articles by a whole range of contributors in our Magazine and will find information on individual artists in our Artists A-Z. We are continually building out this new resource.